ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_fault_exception.md

 ### Crash dump generation on fault exception

 When the system crashes due to fault exceptions, the Mbed OS fault exception handler is invoked and generates a crash dump containing register context and current thread information.
-This information prints to your serial(STDOUT) terminal.
-The register context generated is the state of registers at the instance when the exception was triggered.
+This information prints to your serial (STDOUT) terminal.
+The register context generated is the state of registers at the instance when the exception triggers.
 The following Cortex-M fault exceptions trigger the Mbed OS fault exception handler.

-* MemManage Exception - Memory management faults are triggered by memory accesses that violate the setup in the MPU or by certain illegal memory accesses.
+- MemManage Exception - Memory accesses that violate the setup in the MPU and certain illegal memory accesses trigger memory management faults.
-* BusFault Exception - Bus faults are produced when an error response is received during a transfer on the AHB interfaces.
+- BusFault Exception - When an error response is received during a transfer on the AHB interfaces, it produces bus faults.
-* UsageFault Exception - Usage faults can be caused by a number of things, such as Division by zero, unaligned accesses, trying to execute co-processor instructions etc.
+- UsageFault Exception - Division by zero, unaligned accesses and trying to execute coprocessor instructions can cause usage faults.
-* HardFault Exception - Triggered on all fault conditions or if the corresponding fault handler(one of the above) is not enabled.
+- HardFault Exception - Triggered on all fault conditions or if the corresponding fault handler (one of the above) is not enabled.

-Please look at the **Technical Reference Manual** and **ARM Architecture Reference Manual** documents for more information on these exceptions and which exceptions are implemented for the specific core you have in your system.
+Please look at the **Technical Reference Manual** and **Arm Architecture Reference Manual** documents for more information on these exceptions and the exceptions implemented for the specific core in your system.

 For example, Cortex-M0/M0+ processors (or any ARMv6M processors) do not have MemManage, BusFault and UsageFault exceptions implemented.
 In those cases, all exceptions are reported as HardFault exception.
-And for ARMv7M processors, MemManage/BusFault/UsageFault exceptions are triggered only if they are enabled in **SHCSR** (System Handler Control and State Register).
+For ARMv7M processors, MemManage, BusFault and UsageFault exceptions trigger only if they are enabled in System Handler Control and State Register (**SHCSR**).

 Below is an example of the crash dump (with a description of registers) that the Mbed OS fault exception handler generates.